DiySane/bib-builder/README.md

 Being involved in academic research, I have found that maintaining a bibliography becomes a real pain. https://citation.crosscite.org/ has been a reliable companion ever since.
 So given the chance, I thought of an idea where we can leverage this wonderful resource along with maintaining a solid bibliography for the current project we get to work on.
 This is a very initial draft and I wish to continue contributing to this project going forward.
-In case anyone is interested about my research, following is the link

 **My ORCID Profile** (*in case anyone is interested about my research*): https://orcid.org/0000-0002-1149-5745